 For faster processing, make sure to submit the coupon with your tax bill and write your Borough-Block-Lot number (BBL) on the front of the check or money order.

-You can pay in person at a Finance Business Center using:
+You can pay in person at a Department of Finance Business Center using:

 There is 2.49% service fee for credit and debit card payments.